Find Affordable College Courses

 Read full report on Natural Resources Conservation at Kansas State University

-Bemidji State University came in at #7 in this year’s edition of the Most Popular Natural Resources Conservation Master’s Degree Schools in the Plains States Region ranking.
+Bemidji State University ranked #7 on this year’s Most Popular Natural Resources Conservation Master’s Degree Schools in the Plains States Region list.
 Located in the town of Bemidji, Bemidji State University is a public school with a small student population.

 About 38% of the students majoring in conservation at the school are women while 63% are male.